fabianmartins/alienattack.workshop/README.md

 **IMPORTANT:**
 * Be sure of double checking your environment.
 It seems that you might already have the required table created.
 You might just need to populate it with data.
 However, it seems that the name of the table in those recovery instructions is a bit different from what we have.
 Be sure of configuring the things accordingly.
 * It seems that the instructions will guide you in creating a new API.
 Remember that we want to add a new resource to the existing API (under the v1 resource), not to create a new one!
-* After testing the functionality of your websocket, be sure of adding security to it, so only the manager can access it.
+* After testing the functionality of your microservice, be sure of adding security to it, so only the manager can access it.

 ### fixACTIVITY 13 - Deploying the WebSocket for APIGateway